Flexible Spending Account Plans

 Health Flexible Spending Account

-The Health Flex plan allows you to set aside up to $2,500 in 2013 to pay
+The Health Flex plan allows you to set aside up to $2,500 to pay

 for eligible health care expenses that are not covered by your insurance.